 Companies get their accounts audited every year by a reputed CA. As it is conducted by the company itself, it is an internal audit.
-An internal audit of a private limited company includes an evaluation of the documents provided, by a private firm, and creating an audit report.
+An internal private company audit includes an evaluation of the documents provided, by a private firm, and creating an audit report.
 The recommendations or suggestions provided by the management play a major role in these audit reports.

 The financial condition and working efficiency of a company are monitored through an audit report.
 The audit provides a reference point to the companies using which they can make changes in their ongoing and upcoming projects.